gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 needs to be passed.
 First the protection engine needs be initilizied in the PROTECTION INTILIZATION state.
-When that has been accomplished one enters the VALIDATION state where one validates the exchange of the Proteced Association Parameter.
+When that has been accomplished one enters the VALIDATION state where one validates the exchange of the Protected Association Parameter.
 If that is successful one enters the PROTECTED state.
 This state sequence is depicted in
-{{init-state-machine}}).
+{{init-state-machine}}.

-Until the procedure has reached the PROTECTED state the only usage of DATA Chunks that is accepted are DATA Chunks with the Protection Engine PPID.
+Until the procedure has reached the PROTECTED state the only usage of DATA Chunks that is accepted is DATA Chunks with the Protection Engine PPID.
 Any other DATA chunk being sent on a Protected association SHALL be silently discarded.

 The Protection Engine may initialize itself by transferring its own messages as payload of the DATA chunk if necessary.
-The Crypto Chunk initialization SHOULD be supervised by a T-valid timer that depends on the protection engine and may also be further adjusted based if expected RTT values are outside of the ones commonly occurring on the general Internet, see {{t-valid-considerations}}.
+The Crypto Chunk initialization SHOULD be supervised by a T-valid timer that depends on the protection engine and may also be further adjusted based on whether expected RTT values are outside of the ones commonly occurring on the general Internet, see {{t-valid-considerations}}.
 At completion of Protection Engine initialization the setup of the Protected association is complete and one enters the VALIDATION state, and from that time on only CRYPTO chunks will be exchanged.
-Any plain text chunks will be silently discarded.
+Any plain text chunk will be silently discarded.

 If protection engine key establishment is in-band, the protection engine will start the handshake with its peer and in case of failure